rambasnet/DevEnvSetup/README.md

 If you're running Windows 10, follow the instructions in this section.
 Windows instructions use WSL Ubuntu Bash Terminal to install Linux-based tool chains.

 NOTE: Certain tool chains may not work with WSL.
-So, it's highly recommended that you first install Ubuntu Linux Virtual Machine and follow the instruction for Linux development environment setup.
+So, it's highly recommended that you first install Ubuntu Linux Virtual Machine (VM) and follow the instruction for Linux development environment setup.
+In order to run VM smoothly, your system must have atleast 8 GB RAM and 4 cores so you can allocate 4GB RAM and 2 cores to your VM.
+You can format and install Ubuntu Linux as the host Operating System if your system doesn't have aequate resources.

 ### C++ Dev Environment Setup on Windows